BurdetteLamar/minitest_log/README.md

 ### Nested Sections

-Give structure to your log by nesting sections.
+Use nested sections to give your test (and the resulting log) structure.

-The first argument is always the section name.
-Additional string arguments become text (PCDATA).
+In calling method ```section```, the first argument is the section name.
+Any following string arguments become text.

 ```example.rb```:
 ```ruby